unh-comp-resources/unh-comp-resources/content/tools/git/git_authentication.md

 ## Caching your GitHub credentials in Git

-If you&#39;re cloning GitHub repositories using HTTPS, you can use a credential helper to tell Git to remember your GiHub credentials.
+If you are cloning GitHub repositories using HTTPS, you can use a credential helper to tell Git to remember your GiHub credentials.

 See [https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) and choose the operating system of your machine: Mac, Windows, or Linux.

-We consider below the example of **Linux** or **Linux Subsystem in Window 10** ).
+We consider below the example of **Linux** or **Linux Subsystem in Window 10**.

 - Set git to use the memory cache with help from credential.helper.
 Otherwise, by default, Git caches the password for 15 minutes.
  $ git config --global credential.helper cache